Arcaster42/icivs/README.md

 iCivs is currently in early development and is not yet playable.

 ## About Development
-### Why open-source?
+### Why open-source and this project?
-This project is intended to do two things:
+This project is intended to do three things:
 - Provide an example of a full-stack project for other professional or aspiring developers
 - Keep my personal skills honed and open to feedback
+- Give me experience specifically developing PWAs

 ### What technology is used?
 | Area | Technology |